Safety Tips and Suggestions...

 for a Materials Safety Data Sheet (MSDS) for further health and safety information.

 - For optimal preparation, your department and/ or building should have an Emergency

 Preparedness Plan in place.
 This includes an evacuation map, emergency telephone list,

 and Emergency Assembly Area.

 - Be certain to hold periodic emergency evacuation and preparedness drills.

 - Make sure doors close securely behind you when exiting.

-- When working lat and concerned, call University Police for an escort to your car or public transportation.
+- When working late and concerned, call University Police for an escort to your car

 - Secure Personal Property (i.e. purses, briefcases, wallets, laptops.)